vapoursynth/vapoursynth/doc/functions/binarize.rst

       and bit depth between 8 and 16.

    *threshold*
-      Defaults to the maximum value allowed by the format, divided by 2, and rounded up.
+      Defaults to the middle point of range allowed by the format.
+      Can be specified for each plane individually.

    *v0*
       Value given to pixels that are below *threshold*.
+Can be specified for each plane individually.

    *v1*
       Value given to pixels that are greater than or equal to *threshold*.
       Defaults to the maximum value allowed by the format.
+Can be specified for each plane individually.

    *planes*
       Specifies which planes will be processed.
 Any unprocessed planes